 How did people light their homes before there were electric lights?
 This program shows the many different types of lighting devices developed over the centuries to light homes after dark.
-From whale oil to tallow to kerosene, a variety of lighting instruments were invented to meet the people’s needs.
+From tallow to whale oil to kerosene, a variety of lighting instruments were invented to meet the people’s needs.
 We will bring a large variety of items for people to see and hold.
 Wicks and beeswax sheets can be provided for the participants to make their own small candles.
 This program will last between 1 to 1½ hours.
 Minimum Age: 10

 What “Wood” Would a Woodchuck Chuck?

 There were trees everywhere when the first settlers came to Pennsylvania.
-The Depper family settled on our farm because of the Black Walnut trees.
+The Depper family settled at Quiet Valley because of the Black Walnut trees.
 What did people use all of the trees for, and what do we use those same trees for today?
 Participants will learn about the most common trees in Pennsylvania, the tree structure and the different parts of the tree that are used for identification purposes, even when they don’t have any leaves on them.
 What is the difference between soft wood and hard wood?
 What happens inside the tree as it grows?
 What do different woods look like?
 We will cover all this and more.
 This program will last between 1 to 1¼ hours.

 Just for Nice – Pennsylvania German Folk Art